faisaltheparttimecoder/tanzu-certificate-exporter/Install.md

 # push the app to cloud foundry
 cf push

+# You can verify if metric is being emitted by adding the path "/metrics" to the URL
 # Note down the route for the app for later use
 ```